 As a composer for larger ensembles, Loz was a founder member of the innovative 12-piece Rare Mix (1995-2000) which brought together the unusual combination of Jason Yarde, Brian Abrahams, Pete Saberton, Ben Davis, Martin Hathaway, Simon Picard, Julian Seigel etc... and featured collective compositions by this star studded team of bandleaders.
 In 2000 Rare Mix recorded an album Everything is Possible, yet to be released...

-His compositions for large ensembles, much acclaimed by those who know them, have been performed and recorded by jazz orchestras at the Guildhall School of Music and Morley College, and by Rare Mix... and his arrangement for Octet of the 'the Bastille Concerto', composed by Clifford Jarvis' father, made a fitting centrepiece in the memorial concert at the Spitz in honour of this great jazz drummer.
+His big band arrangements have been performed and recorded by jazz orchestras at the Guildhall School of Music and Morley College, as well as by Rare Mix... and his extended arrangement for Octet of the Bastille Concerto, composed by Clifford Jarvis' father, formed a centrepiece in the memorial concert at the Spitz in honour of this great jazz drummer.